allthingsclowd/K5_Angular_2_Example_Login/README.md

  - npm install
  - npm start

+ Update 23/3/17 - The above application has be configured to use the following proxy server
+  - Open a new terminal window
+  - npm install cors-anywhere
+  - cd to the cors_proxy_server folder
+  - node cors_proxy_service.js

 Navigate to http://localhost:3000

 # Caution:
-I've only hacked the authentication.service.ts file and the login.component.html to facilitate making the HTTP request to K5...there's a lot more to do once I get passed the CORS issue.
+I've only hacked the authentication.service.ts file and the login.component.html to facilitate making the HTTP request to K5...there's a lot more to do for a full SPA but this should be enough to get folks passed the initial authentication hurdles.....the only restriction now is your imagination.